Synology DSM Unsupported Usb Wifi Dongle Integration

 According to the uname output above i download the following toolchain:

-https://sourceforge.net/projects/dsgpl/files/DSM 6.1 Tool Chains/Marvell Armada 38x Linux 3.10.102/ And the below kernel source:
+https://sourceforge.net/projects/dsgpl/files/DSM 6.1 Tool Chains/Marvell Armada 38x Linux 3.10.102/

 https://sourceforge.net/projects/dsgpl/files/Synology NAS GPL Source/15047branch/armada38x-source/linux-3.10.x-bsp.txz/